chromaui/chromatic-docs/github-actions.md

 ### Run Chromatic on monorepos

 Chromatic can be run on monorepos that have multiple subprojects.
-Each subproject will need it's own project token.
+Each subproject will need its project token.

 #### Prerequisites

 1. Ensure that you're in the correct working directory for the subproject.
-2. Have `build-storybook` npm script in the subproject's `package.json` file OR explicitly name the script using the `buildScriptName` parameter and make sure the script is listed in the subproject's `package.json` file.
+2. Have the `build-storybook` npm script in the subproject's `package.json` file OR explicitly name the script using the `buildScriptName` parameter and ensure the script is listed in the subproject's `package.json` file.

 If you've already built your Storybook in a separate CI step, you can alternatively point the action at the build output using the `storybookBuildDir` parameter.